This orange marmade in the instant pot is brought to you by T-Fal Mandoline Slicer. My opinions and love of jams and jellies remain my own.

 Place 3-4 (pint) jars and rings, canning funnel, and ladle into the boiling water and make sure the water covers the jars by at least an inch.

 Turn off the heat, add the lids, and leave everything in the pot until the marmalade is ready.

-When the timer goes off, allow a natural release.
+When the timer goes off on the electric pressure cooker, allow a natural release.

 Open Instant Pot.

 Pour in all the sugar into the cooked oranges and begin stirring.

 You will need to continue stirring, make sure you reach all the way to the bottom of the pot, to dissolve the sugar and prevent it from scorching

 Turn the heat up (I placed Instant Pot on saute setting).

 Continue to cook and stir combining the sugar.